frankdean/trip-server-2/README.md

 datasets.
 If you don't need this feature, disable GDAL.

 	$ ./configure --disable-gdal

+Cairo is only used to create dummy map tiles which may be useful in a development environment where you do not wish to use a map tile server.
+Enable it with:

+	$ ./configure --enable-cairo

 The version of [nlohmann-json] in Debian 10 (Buster) is too old for this application.
 Uninstall the package and download version `v3.11.2` or later of